You believe you've come up with a new invention!

 Initial Steps

-1. Make sure you really invented something new.
-Check the journal publications in your field.
-You should also search patent publications.
-See our Prior Art section below for resources.
+- Make sure you really invented something new.
+Check journal publications in your field, online resources, etc. In addition, you should also search patent publications.
+For more information and resources, please see our Prior Art section below.

-2. Think about who would want to buy your invention.
-OTC does its own research, but if you already have specific applications in mind for your invention or have contacts at companies that might be interested, be sure to let us know.
+- Think about who would want to buy/license or would be interested in your invention.
+The Office of Technology Commercialization (OTC) does its own research, but if you already have specific applications in mind for your invention or have contacts at companies that might be interested, be sure to let us know.

-3. Fill out an Invention Disclosure Form and submit it to OTC via e-mail, fax, or inter-campus mail.
+- Fill out an Invention Disclosure Form (cID) and submit it to OTC via e-mail or inter-campus mail.
 The work you did in Steps 1 and 2 will help you complete the form.
-If you have any questions about how to fill out the form, please don't hesitate to contact us.
+If you have any questions about how to fill out the form, please don't hesitate to contact us at OTC@uml.edu.

-4. Be ready to answer lots of questions.
-Shortly after you submit the invention disclosure form, you will get contacted by the case manager assigned to your invention.
-They will interview you to ensure they have a strong understanding of the invention.
+- Be ready to answer lots of questions.
+Shortly after you submit the invention disclosure form, you will get assigned and contacted by the case manager (CM) that has been assigned to your invention.
+The CM will interview you to ensure that they have a strong understanding of the invention.
 They will prepare a summary to be presented to the University system-wide case managers meeting to solicit feedback.
-If it is decided to move forward with your invention, you will be interviewed by patent counsel to prepare an application.
-As the invention is marketed to companies for licensing, you may be asked to attend meetings to answer company questions about your invention as well.
-We appreciate the time you take to answer all of these questions!
+If it is decided to move forward with your invention, you will be interviewed by university assigned patent counsel to prepare an application.
+As the invention is marketed for licensing, you may be asked to attend meetings to answer questions about your invention as well.
+We value and appreciate and the time you take to answer all of these questions!

-What happens to Your Invention Disclosure at OTC
+What happens to Your Invention Disclosure submitted to OTC.

 In general, the decision to file a patent application is made within 90 days or receiving a disclosure.
 An additional 90 days may be needed to complete the application.
 This timeline may vary depending on the collaboration of the faculty/staff and their response time for the patent review, and the schedules and the availability of the law firms.